V-Rajasekar/README/DesignPatterns.md

 - Used with Retry with timeout
 - Using Resilence4j-springboot
 - [springboot3-resilence4j Getting started](https://resilience4j.readme.io/docs/getting-started-3)

+### Retry pattern
+- Recover transient failure (connection failure)
+- It will increase the response time from normal 20ms to 200-300ms, so use timeout limit config
+- Do not retry 404 notfound (client exceptions), so have filters to do retry or excluse retry

 ```code
 # build.gradle
  implementation group: 'io.github.resilience4j', name: 'resilience4j-spring-boot2', version: '1.7.1'